axibase/atsd/rule-engine/functions-link.md

 The URLs are automatically [inlined](links.md#inline-links) in email notifications and webhooks that support inline links.

-The inline links can be also assembled manually using the syntax supported by the notification channel:
+The inline links can be also assembled manually using the syntax supported by the webhook target.

 * `markdown`